 During the course, depending on your individual skill level, you will be able to complete one of these projects:

 - wedding/party stationery

-- a deep analysis of a historical script
+- deep analysis of an historical script

-- your own designed alphabet
+- designing your own alphabet

 - script/rhythm variations in a concertina book